antononcube/RakuForPrediction-book/Presentations/TRC-2021/TRC-2021-Antonov-Raku-for-Prediction.md

 More specifically in the presentation we are going to:

-1. Introduce of a simple, operational, and extendable system of natural Domain Specific Languages (DSLs) for the specification of computational workflows
+1. Introduce a simple, operational, and extendable system of natural Domain Specific Languages (DSLs) for the specification of computational workflows

 1. Outline a general strategy and a software architecture of a system that translates sequences of sentences of those natural DSLs into executable code for different programming languages (and packages in them)